ednieuw/ESP32SerialNTP-BLE-Clock/README.md

 Several connector options between the Word clock board and the ESP32-C3 and -S3 mini boards

 ![image](https://github.com/ednieuw/ESP32SerialNTP-BLE-Clock/assets/12166816/071893be-9830-49bd-8023-2304a4e0f016)<br>
-Arduino Nano ESP32 connected via pins Vin, GND, A6 and A7 to the Bluetooth connection on the Word clock PCB
+Arduino Nano ESP32 connected via pins 5V, GND, A6 and A7 to the Bluetooth connection on the Word clock PCB.

+**A better approach is to connect the Vin of the ESP32 to the 12V input of the PCB.
+The L7805 becomes very hot when it has to supply the power for the ESP32.**

 # How to use
 - Select the board you use in the source code.
 (Remove the // before the board that is used and select only ONE board).